sehHeiden/geospeed/readme.md

 The intersection itself has a speedup S of about three for Dask-GeoDataFrames and two for DuckDB compared to GeoPandas.
-This is despite using 8 cores with hyper-threading.
+This is despite using eight cores with hyper-threading.
 I suspect that DuckDB is slower here because intersection does not use the spatial index, but intersection does.
 When we are able to use multiple cores, loading the data becomes a relatively long part of the total execution time.
 Either a distribution in geoparquet or loading each file in a separate thread could help.

-For Apache-Sedona we can only compare the total execution time and this seems to be on par with Dask-GeoPandas.
+For Apache-Sedona we can only compare the total execution time, and this seems to be on par with Dask-GeoPandas.

 If low memory usage is important, DUCKDB is an option.
-So either on systems with low memory, or with huge amounts of data.
+So either on systems with low memory or with huge amounts of data.
 To avoid using swap.
 Opening shapefiles with DuckDB is slower than with GeoPandas.
 So far I cannot recommend using DuckDB for spatial tasks, as the number of supported file formats is limited, and although supported I was not able to save to GeoPackages.
 Also, DuckDB does not support raster files.

 If you already have a Spark cluster, Sedona may be a valid option.
-So far Dask is the fastest solution, but uses a huge amount of additional memory.
+So far Dask is the fastest solution but uses a huge amount of additional memory.
 Maybe one day I can recommend DuckDB instead.